-1. The DRI regional unit Gandhidham carried out examination and seizure of the import goods pertaining to 18 import consignments through 08 different importers which has been Tabulated in Table-1 herein below, which revealed that a common set of people have been running the smuggling cartel.
+1. In the present matter, the examination and seizure of the import goods pertaining to 18 import consignments through 08 different importers as tabulated in Table-1 hereinbelow were made by the DRI in which a common set of people have been running a smuggling cartel.
 These 18 consignments were imported in name of 08 different importers and hence Importer-wise separate investigation has been done by DRI, Gandhidham and separate show cause notices were issued to the importers by the Competent Authorities.

-1.1.
-The present show cause notice deals with only 02 import consignments pertaining to M/s.
-Exemplar Trading (IEC No. BVIPD3861L) imported through Container Nos.
-SEGU4114778 and TCNU8506372.
+The present show cause notice deals with only 05 import consignments pertaining to M/s.
+Rajyog Enterprises (hereinafter also referred to as 'the importer') (IEC No. AHAPJ8299H).

-2. A specific intelligence gathered by Directorate of Revenue Intelligence (DRI for short) indicated that a vehicle moving towards Mumbai and 30 Kms from Surat was carrying 823 Cartons of import goods cleared from Mundra Port.
+2. A specific intelligence gathered by Directorate of Revenue Intelligence (DRI for short) indicated that a vehicle moving towards Mumbai and was 30 Kms from Surat was carrying 823 Cartons of import goods cleared from Mundra Port.
 The intelligence further indicated that the consignment was containing concealed foreign brand E-cigarettes.
 Acting upon the intelligence, the officers of DRI Gandhidham analysed the system data and found that the vehicle No. GJ12BV0610 was carrying the import consignment imported through Container No. TLLU4615592.
-Accordingly, the Vehicle No. GJ12BV0610 was intercepted by the DRI, Surat Regional Unit 01.09.2022 near Palsana Chokdi on the National Highway and on enquiry with the driver incriminating documents were recovered.
-Therefore, for further examination of goods, the vehicle was moved to ICD Sachin.
+Accordingly, the Vehicle No. GJ12BV0610 was intercepted by the DRI, Surat Regional Unit 01.09.2022 near Palsana, Chokdi on the National Highway and on enquiry with the driver incriminating documents were recovered.

-3. On reaching ICD Sachin, the officials in the presence of 02 independent arbitrators, requested Shri Alpesh Korat, Assistant Manager, ICD Sachin to arrange mechanical assistance to the laborers for checking the contents of the container.
+2.1.
+The officers of DRI informed the driver that the goods of the container No. TLLU4615592 was suspected to have concealment of E-Cigarettes.
+Therefore, for further examination of goods on the directions of the officer of DRI, the vehicle was moved to ICD Sachin for examination purpose.
+On reaching ICD Sachin, the officials in the presence of 02 independent arbitrators, requested Shri Alpesh Korat, Assistant Manager, ICD Sachin to arrange mechanical assistance to the laborers for checking the contents of the container.
 Meanwhile, a person came inside ICD Sachin and introduced himself as Mr. Parvez Alam.
 He stated that he is the representative of Mr. Mohd.
 Asif Sathi and Mr. Sarfarajbhai, the actual purchasers of the said consignment, to whom the goods contained in container TLLU4615592 have been sent.
 The officials informed Mr. Parvez Alam that container TLLU4615592 loaded on truck/trailer number GJ12 BV0610 needed to be examined as it was suspected to contain e-cigarettes of foreign origin.
-Thereafter, the examination of the said container was started in the presence of panch Mr. Parvez Alam, ICD Patron Sachin, Customs Officer and DRI officials.
+Thereafter, the examination of the said container was started in the presence of Panch, Mr. Parvez Alam, ICD Patron Sachin, Customs Officer and DRI officials.